Parent Protocols Policy

-Remember if you have any issues or ideas that you would like to be presented in the School Avisory Council forum, please make contact with one of the members listed below.
+Remember if you have any issues or ideas that you would like to be presented in the School Advisory Council forum, please make contact with one of the members listed below.

 The current members of the Holy Name Primary School Advisory Council are:

 - Father Joe Tien – email@example.com (Parish Priest)

 - Caroline Galea – firstname.lastname@example.org (Principal)